regexprep — Replace text with regular expressions across char, string, and cell-text inputs using MATLAB-compatible rules.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how regexprep works, line by line, in Rust.
+Read exactly how regexprep is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.